-Total Application Assistants, December 31, 2017 Application assistants are employees of community-based organizations 288 Total Application Assistants Provided Initial Training or Continued Education, January 1, 2017 to December 31, 2017 83
+Total Application Assistants December 31, 2018 Application assistants are employees of community-based organizations 271 Application Assistants Provided Initial Training or Continued Education, January 1, 2018 to December 31, 2018 97

-The map shows the geographical coverage of counties and tribal governments served by partnering community-based organizations where application assistants were able to assist victims with the application process as of December 31, 2017.
-For the second year in a row, every county in Minnesota was served by at least one partnering community-based organization, maintaining the most comprehensive coverage in the history of the program.
+The map shows the geographical coverage of counties and tribal governments served by community-based organizations where application assistants were able to assist victims with the application process as of December 31, 2018.
+Comprehensive state coverage continued.
+Every county in Minnesota was served by at least one partnering community-based organization.

 Every county in Minnesota, as well as the White Earth and Mille Lacs reservations, is served by a Safe at Home Application Assistant.
-(December 31, 2017)
+(December 31, 2018)